jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

     amount: u256,
     sender: String,
     receiver: String,
+    nonce: u64,
 }
 ```
+The specification of the `denom` field may be custom to this bridge and not
+directly conform with the ICS20 specification.
+The nonce should just be an
+increasing value.
+This helps keep message hashes unique.
+Validators should
-Validators should ignore improperly formatted events.
+ignore improperly formatted events.

 Each event should have a list of the validators that have seen
-this block and the current amount of stake associated with it.
+this event and the current amount of stake associated with it.
 This
 will need to be appropriately adjusted across epoch boundaries.
 However,
-once a block has been seen by 2/3 of the staking validators, it is locked into a
+once an event has been seen by 2/3 of the voting power, it is locked into a
 `seen` state.
-Thus, even if after an epoch that block has no longer been
+Thus, even if after an epoch that event has no longer been
-reported as seen by 2/3 of the new staking validators set, it is still
+reported as seen by 2/3 of the new staking validators voting power, it is still
 considered as `seen`.

 Each event from Ethereum should include the minimum number of confirmations